 When Should Someone Be Offered Palliative Care?

-Palliative care is something offered to a wide range of people.
+The right time to offer palliative care is when a person is living with a chronic illness of life-limiting condition.
+This medical care can relieve the pain, symptoms and stress caused by these serious illnesses.
 But what exactly is it?
-And how do you know when the time is right to offer it?
+And when should palliative care be offered?
 Here, we look at the answers to these questions, as well as explore access to palliative care and its benefits.

 What is palliative care?

 Palliative care is medical care for people with serious or terminal illnesses.
 It is often confused with end of life care.
 These are two different types of care, but they have some similar qualities.

 Receiving palliative care does not always mean that you will not get better or that you are dying.
 Although some people receive palliative care as part of their end of life care, it can also be provided at any time during a period of illness, alongside other treatments or therapies.
 It can also form part of your respite care when you are recovering from an illness or operation.